acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 		6. Few now recall the actual outcome:
 		7. Scopes was convicted and fined $100, and his conviction was reversed on appeal because the fine was excessive under Tennessee law.
 (PDTB2, 0946)

-- multiple clauses as anchors: In AURIS, the anchor must be a single utterance (resp., its main predicate).
+### multiple clauses as anchors

+In AURIS, the anchor must be a single utterance (resp., its main predicate).
 If a discourse connective seems to take a _sequence_ of utterances as anchors, chose the closest candidate anchor with which a relation can be established.
 However, plausibility overrides proximity.
 In the example below, the third sentence _could_ is in a contrast relation with the first as well as the second.
 However, the second seems to elaborate with anecdotal evidence on the first, so the main reason for surprisal in the third utterance is not the karaoke ban, but the general poor condition.
 So, annotate 1 as an anchor.
 (The situation may be different if karaoke is the main topic of the article.)

 	- (57.3)
 		1. Here in this new center for Japanese assembly plants just across the border from San Diego, turnover is dizzying, infrastructure shoddy, bureaucracy intense.